emencia/emencia-django-slideshows/README.rst

 With the DjangoCMS plugins
 **************************

-Just go to the pages admin, and use the plugin you want in a placeholder content.
+Just go to the pages admin and use the plugin in a placeholder content.
 You will have to select a Slideshow that will be used in your page.

 There is actually two plugins :